ManshaKalirawna/EduConnect-Online-Tutoring/README.md

-# EduConnect - Online Tutoring
+About This Project

-EduConnect is a platform connecting students with tutors for both online and in-person classes.
-This project contains the web app and database for managing tutors, students, and courses efficiently.
+EduConnect is an online tutoring platform that connects students with tutors for both in-person and virtual classes.
+I designed and implemented the database schema, developed the main backend functionality, and built the front-end interface to ensure a smooth user experience.

+Contributors

+While I led the project and handled the core features, I collaborated with Yugam Arora on certain modules, such as [specific feature, e.g., “the scheduling system”].
+This collaboration helped enhance the project’s functionality and reliability.

 ## Features
 - Student and tutor registration